SebasGTM/next-myhomepage/content/posts/how-i-learn-japanese.md

 ## The start

 The first question is always: how do I start? where do I start?
 What is important?
 If you are like me, and you don't enter any courses and want to learn at your own pace with online resources, I might be able to help you out a bit.
-From what I've learned, and also from others that learned the language and are much

 The basic start is very simple, learn the japanese alphabet: Hiragana and Katakana and basic grammar.
 Even if you want to focus primarily on the spoken language, you should have the alphabet down.